Mariners place Sam Tuivailala on the 10-day disabled list, option Chasen Bradford to Class AAA Tacoma

 HOUSTON — The Mariners made a pair of roster moves to bring in fresh and healthy relievers for the four-game series with the Astros.

 As expected, Seattle placed right-hander Sam Tuivailala on the 10-day disabled list with a strained right Achilles.
 He suffered the injury in a rundown in Wednesday’s 11-7 loss to the Rangers.
-The Mariners also optioned right-hander Chasen Bradford to Class AAA Tacoma after throwing multiple innings in the loss.
+The Mariners also optioned right-hander Chasen Bradford to Class AAA Tacoma after pitching on Tuesday and Wednesday and not being available for a few days.

 Seattle recalled right-handers Casey Lawrence and Nick Rumbelow to take their spots in the bullpen.